 What does the Cafe look like?

 The South End Children's Cafe looks like a small cafe, allowing children and families to enjoy dinner in a welcoming and inviting setting.
 The children participate in preparing the meals, waiting on tables, set up and clean up.
 Community is on our Menu!
-To see the latest news piece on the Cafe, click here.

 Why the South End Children's Cafe?